-The structure of the groupings in a CFLOBDD is acyclic: a level-k grouping has calls exclusively 1022 to groupings at level k-1; conversely, a given grouping at level k-1 can be called from multiple 1023 groupings, but only ones at level k.
-This property allows CFLOBDDs to be implemented in a 1024 functional style without side-effects.
-Moreover, because groupings are acyclic, storage can be 1025 managed via smart-pointer-based reference counting.
-1026 discussed contribute to an implementation being able to satisfy Requirement (5) that operations ona CFLOBDD run in time polynomial in the size of the CFLOBDD.
+The structure of the groupings in a CFLOBDD is acyclic: a level-k grouping has calls exclusively to groupings at level k-1; conversely, a given grouping at level k-1 can be called from multiple groupings, but only ones at level k.
+This property allows CFLOBDDs to be implemented in a functional style without side-effects.
+Moreover, because groupings are acyclic, storage can be managed via smart-pointer-based reference counting.